 - Watch for promotions within your community to view a thought provoking and provocative documentary on stigma which is set to premier later this year

-We believe with education comes understanding, integration and an end to stigma.
+We believe with awareness, education, understanding, engagement and action, we TOGETHER can end stigma.

 Funding for the STIGMA Project is provided through a grant from the Pennsylvania Developmental Disabilities Council.